danielopq/bmi-calculator/README.md

 ## My process

-I created the website entirely for the desktop version.
-Once all of the elements were in place and met the design requirements, I adapted it to the mobile and tablet version using just a CSS media query.
+I initially built the website for desktop, ensuring all elements were correctly positioned and met the design requirements.
+Once complete, I adapted the layout for mobile and tablet devices using only CSS media queries.
+This approach allowed for a seamless, responsive experience across various screen sizes.

 ### Built with